raspberrypi-guide/raspberrypi-guide.github.io/docs/electronics/add-real-time-clock.md

 comments: true
 ---

-# Setting-up a real-time clock
+# Add a real-time clock to your Raspberry Pi
 {: .no_toc }

 The Raspberry Pi keeps track of time by checking the internet, which becomes problematic when no internet connection is available.
 In this guide I explain how to add a real-time clock.